rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

     :width: 300

-A reflectance sensor that can be used for line following is included with the XRP.
+A reflectance sensor that can be used for line following is included with the Ziobot.
 It has two pairs of LEDs and light sensors.
 The LEDs emit infrared light that reflects off the driving surface.
 The light sensor measure the reflected light intensity, which depends on the surface below the sensor.
 Electrical tape is typically used to make